 Bird feeding and nesting tips for your garden

-During February we are busy at Springhill preparing nesting sites as birds are already starting to pair up and scout out suitable homes for the new season.
+During February the Ranger team is busy at Springhill preparing nesting sites as birds are already starting to pair up and scout out suitable homes for the new season.
 There are lots of simple things you do at home too to make your garden attractive to wild birds such as robins, blackbirds, gold crests and blue tits.

 Here are our top tips to make your garden more bird friendly: